 3. Choke those weeds out.

 Many people are surprised to learn the best weed defense is actually a healthy, thick lawn.
 It’s a sort of “chicken or the egg” scenario because the goal of weed control in grass is to help the lawn become healthier.
 But when grass plants are healthy and close together, they choke out the weeds all by themselves.
-Their shade prevents weed seeds from germinating, and their strong roots soak up all the water and nutrients before the weed plants can get to it.
+Their shade prevents weed seeds from germinating.
+In addition, their strong roots soak up all the water and nutrients before the weed plants can get to it.

 Most Atlanta-area homeowners want to be able to enjoy their yard nearly year-round.
 That means lawn care needs to consistently be a part of your home maintenance schedule.
 If the thought of staying on top of fertilizing, mowing, and weed control in your grass year-round feels overwhelming, then perhaps it’s time to consider bringing in some help.